A History of the Warfare of Science with Theology in Christendom

-A History of the Warfare of Science with Theology in Christendom was published in two volumes by Andrew Dickson White, a founder of Cornell University, in 1896.
+A History of the Warfare of Science with Theology in Christendom was published within the United States in two volumes by Andrew Dickson White, a founder of Cornell University, in 1896.
+White chronicles the gradual emancipation of science from theology in various fields.

 In the introduction White states the original goal of his 1874 lecture on The Battlefields of Science and elaborated in a book The Warfare of Science the same year:

-In these volumes he chronicles the gradual emancipation of science from theology in various fields.